 - Trouble concentrating

-Your doctor should be notified if you experience any of the severe side effects listed below:
+You should notify your doctor immediately if you experience any of the severe side effects listed below:

 - Itchy skin

 - Mood changes

 - Swollen face, arms, and/or legs